xmos/fwk_voice/README.rst

 Supported Hardware
 ******************

-This example is supported on the XCORE-AI-EXPLORER board.
+This application is supported on the XCORE-AI-EXPLORER, OSPREY-BOARD and XVF3610_Q60A boards.

 *****
 Setup